Françafrique: Valéry Giscard d'Estaing's presidency (1974–1981)

-When Valéry Giscard d'Estaing came to power in 1974, he intended on breaking with the practices of de Gaulle and modernize relations between France and Africa.
-Despite these intentions, he faced several obstacles.
-First of all, the networks of Françafrique endured thanks to Journiac, who maintained strong ties with South Africa despite apartheid, but also with Congo, Gabon and Niger, whose raw materials were essential to France.
-He was also confronted with the political instability of African states, which led him to play the role of "policeman of Africa", i.e. to intervene militarily, notably in Chad and Zaire, to lend a hand to local leaders.
-Finally, the last obstacle was that the French president was involved in corruption cases revealed by the Canard Enchainé in October 1979.
-Jean-Bedel Bokassa, emperor of the Central African Republic, is said to have sent him suitcases of diamonds on several occasions.
-Silent about the affair at first, he finally spoke out as new evidence emerged and declared that the gifts received were all sold and the money collected paid to NGOs.
-More than the facts, it is above all the symbolism of the affair that shook Valéry Giscard d'Estaing.
+When Valéry Giscard d'Estaing came to power in 1974, he intended to break with the practices of de Gaulle and modernize relations between France and Africa.
+Despite these intentions, the networks of Françafrique endured thanks to Journiac, who maintained strong ties with South Africa despite apartheid, but also with Congo, Gabon and Niger, whose raw materials were essential to France.
+Giscard-d'Estaing was also confronted with the political instability of African states, which led him to play the role of "policeman of Africa", i.e. to intervene militarily, notably in Chad and Zaire.
+Finally, Giscard-d'Estaing was involved in corruption cases revealed by the Canard Enchainé in October 1979.
+Jean-Bedel Bokassa, emperor of the Central African Republic, was alleged to have sent him suitcases of diamonds on several occasions.
+Silent at first, Giscard-d'Estaing finally spoke out as new evidence emerged, declaring that the gifts received had all been sold, with all proceeds going to NGOs.
+The affair was nevertheless a hit to his legitimacy.

 François Mitterrand's presidency (1981–1995)

-During François Mitterrand's 14 years in power, two dynamics confronted each other.
-The imperative remained to defend French interests in Africa.
-That was in line with the political choices of Mitterrand's predecessors even though he was a socialist, unlike de Gaulle and Pompidou.
-Nevertheless, there was a change of doctrine in terms of foreign policy concerning Françafrique.
-Mitterrand made public financial and material aid distributed by the French state conditional on the democratization of African countries.
+François Mitterrand's 14 years in power were marked by two opposing trends.
+The imperative remained to defend French interests in Africa, which was in line with the choices of Mitterrand's predecessors despite his political differences with them (Mitterrand was a socialist, unlike the three previous Presidents).
+Nevertheless, he instituted a shift in doctrine regarding Françafrique.
+In particular, French public financial aid was made conditional on the democratization of recipient African countries, which was in direct contradiction with the previous policy of open support for local strongmen.

 Additionally, unlike his predecessors who maintained strong ties with South Africa, Mitterrand denounced the crimes of apartheid.

-When Jacques Chirac was the French Prime Minister from 1986 to 1988, during the cohabitation, he consulted Foccart on African issues.

 Jacques Chirac's presidency (1995–2007)

-In 1995, after several attempts, Chirac was elected president of France.
-He brought with him Foccart, who had been his advisor on African matters during Chirac's time as mayor of Paris and Prime Minister.
-Generally speaking, Chirac continued French diplomatic efforts to maintain the special ties with Africa that de Gaulle had built earlier.
-He was thus opposed to the devaluation of the CFA franc as well as to the reform of the co-operation, which would be for him an abandonment of French solidarity in the African continent.
-He was appreciated by the African political leaders in place, but he did not make the issue of human rights a priority in his foreign policy, as was shown by his proximity to the authoritarian regime of Mobutu Sese Seko in Zaire.
+Upon his election in 1995, Jacques Chirac once again consulted with Jacques Foccart on African matters, going as far as to bring him on his first official visits to African countries.
+Chirac generally continued French diplomatic efforts to maintain special ties with Africa, opposing the devaluation of the CFA franc as well as the proposed reform of the African cooperation framework.
+The issue of human rights, which was a priority under Mitterrand, was far less prevalent in his foreign policy, as shown by his proximity with the authoritarian regime of Mobutu Sese Seko in Zaire.